-Dave Stewart was appointed Director-General of the Department of the Premier and Cabinet (DPC) in February 2015.
+Mr Dave Stewart is the Director-General of the Department of the Premier and Cabinet.

-Prior to this role, he was the Secretary for Transport for New South Wales, where he led around 27,000 people shaping planning, policy and delivery of public transport, roads and freight across NSW.
+Previously, Mr Stewart was Secretary of Transport for New South Wales, where he led around 27,000 people in shaping the planning, policy and delivery of public transport, roads and freight across the state.

-After a long career in local government, and engineering construction in Australia and the United Kingdom, Dave joined the Queensland Government in 2006 as Deputy Coordinator-General within the Department of Infrastructure and Planning, where he was responsible for delivering major water and road projects.
+Following a distinguished career in local government, and engineering construction in Australia and the United Kingdom, Mr Stewart joined the Queensland Government as Deputy Coordinator-General within the Department of Infrastructure and Planning.
+In this role he was responsible for delivering major water and road projects.

-From June 2008, he was the Director-General of Queensland Transport and then the Department of Transport and Main Roads, overseeing the integration of organisations to a new customer focussed model.
+Earlier, he was the Director-General of Queensland Transport and then the Department of Transport and Main Roads, overseeing the integration of organisations to a new customer focused model.
 His primary responsibility was transport leadership including strategic policy and planning, system stewardship, infrastructure delivery and service delivery.

-One of his highlights as the Director-General has been participating in the community champions program for Indigenous communities, where he regularly visited Gulf communities and assisted them with accessing much-needed government services.
+He is an advocate for regional Queensland and one of his highlights as Director-General is participating in the community champions program for Indigenous communities, where he regularly visits the community of Pormpuraaw and assists them with accessing much-needed government services.

-He is a civil engineer and holds Masters Degrees in Business and Engineering Science.
-He completed an executive program at Harvard University looking at private sector involvement in infrastructure delivery.
-He is a Fellow of Engineers Australia and an Honorary Fellow, Chartered Institute of Transport and Logistics.
+He holds Masters Degrees in Business and Engineering Science and completed a Harvard executive program looking at private sector involvement in infrastructure delivery.

 Mr Stewart is also a Fellow of Engineers Australia, Honorary Fellow, Chartered Institute of Transport and Logistics and Fellow of the Australian Academy of Technology and Engineering.